 Is HVAC a Hard Career?

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-You need a certain skill set, in-depth training and ongoing endorsements.
+One of the most common misconceptions about HVAC is that it’s a blue-collar position.
+You have to have a distinct skill set, specialized education and ongoing qualifications.

 - Avoid working at a desk or in an office.